armankhl/UIAP4002-Sudoku-Game/README.md

-**The second mini-project: Sudoku game**/n
+**The second mini-project: Sudoku game**

-In this mini-project, we plan to implement the Sudoku game graphically.
+In this mini-project, we plan to implement the Sudoku game graphically with Qt C++ GUI.